- Public Works

-The Street and Storm Sewer Maintenance Division of Public Works is responsible for repairing and maintaining streets, storm sewers, and traffic signs within the City of Liberty.
+The Street Maintenance Division of Public Works is responsible for repairing and maintaining public streets, public storm water infrastructure and public traffic signs within the City of Liberty.

-When snow is forecast for the Kansas City Metropolitan area, a subscription weather center contacts the Liberty Public Works/Development Services Department with updates on the snow and ice arrival time.
+When snow is forecast for the Kansas City Metropolitan area, a subscription weather center contacts the Liberty Public Works Department with updates on the snow and ice arrival time.
 Based on this data operational decisions are made on the best approach on how to address the snow and ice treatment.
-Once the snow starts, City crews begin treating arterial streets and then secondary streets with salt and liquid calcium chloride.
+Once the snow or ice event starts, City crews begin treating primary/arterial streets and then residential streets with plowing and or with salt and liquid calcium chloride.
 The streets will be plowed and or treated until the roadway are cleared or traversable.
 During extreme cold temperature conditions crews may leave a layer of snow on top of an ice layer underneath for traction.

 Between the Public Works and Utilities departments the City utilizes 13 employees for treating events and a total of 23 employees for plowing events.
-Crews use a variety of trucks which include 2-1/2-ton dump trucks and 1 1-ton dump truck with salt/sand spreaders and plows, as well as 6 pickup trucks with plows that work to clear the City’s more than 340 lane miles of roadway.
+Crews use a variety of trucks which include 2-1/2-ton dump trucks and 1-ton dump trucks all with salt spreaders and plows, as well as several pickup trucks with plows that work to clear the City’s more than 380 lane miles of roadway.

-Crews work on 12 salt routes that cover primary and residential streets throughout the community.
-It takes crews 4 hours on average to treat each route one time.
-In a typical 4-inch snowfall, approximately 200 tons of salt and 300 tons of salt/sand mix are used.
-It takes approximately 15 hours to complete one entire pass of the City.
+Crews work on 13 snow routes that cover arterial and residential streets throughout the community.
+It takes crews four hours on average to treat each route one time through.
+In a typical two to four-inch snowfall, up to 200 tons of salt may be used.
+Sleet and ice events require even more material.

 How Residents Can Help

 Residents can make it easier on crews during winter storms by parking vehicles in driveways when possible.
 This makes it safer and more efficient for our City crews to plow the streets when vehicles are not parked in the roadways.